revolution-robotics/roadrunner-debian/contrib/README.md

 `markov-pwgen` is a JavaScript command-line utility that leverages the [Foswig.js](https://github.com/mrsharpoblunto/foswig.js/) library to generate memorable passwords.

+## memalloc
+`memalloc` is a C program that allocates memory in units of 25 MB per second up to 925 MB to test zramswap.
+Without zramswap enabled (and using 25% of available RAM), at most 725 MB can be allocated.

 ## mp-build-diskimage.sh
 The Roadrunner disk images can be built on either Linux or MacOS